eshanp32/uwudu/README.md

 ## Installation
 ### Using Pip

-If you use Homebrew, you can install `uwudu` with the following commands:
+If you use pip, you can install `uwudu` with the following commands:

 ```shell
 pip install uwudu